paulm17/raikou/README.md

    presets: [require("@raikou/system/plugin.js")],
    ```

-4. Server components derive theme overrides from the tailwind config file.
-To
+4. Components derive theme overrides from the tailwind config file.
+To change
-   change the scaling, create a new custom param in the extends param.
-Client
+   the scaling, create a new custom param in the extends param.
-   components will derive from a new entry in local storage.
-It will only
-   include the values in the custom param.

    ```js
    theme: {